emiapwil/alto-draft/src/design.md

 <!-- [[[ -->

-With the approaches in [](#alto-info-protocol) and the ones discussed in sections above, we represent how ALTO protocol can be used in distributing network information to the application in [](#fig:alto-scenario) where the normal paths represent ALTO protocol and the starred path represents some private protocol.
+With the approaches in [](#alto-info-protocol) and the ones discussed in sections above, we represent how ALTO protocol can be used to distribute network information to the applications in [](#fig:alto-scenario) where the normal paths represent ALTO protocol and the starred path represents some private protocol.

 <!-- [[[ -->